wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 </response>
 ```

-which will be transformed into a hash equivalent
+The XML will be transformed into a hash equivalent:

 ```ruby
 {